Gingivitis - InDepth; Periodontitis - InDepth; Pyorrhea - gum disease - InDepth

 Scaling and root planing is a deep cleaning to remove bacterial plaque and calculus (tartar).
 It is the cornerstone of periodontal disease treatment and the first procedure a dentist will use.
 Scaling involves scraping tartar from above and below the gum line.
 Root planing will smooth the root surfaces of the teeth.

 The dentist may apply a topical anesthetic or inject a local anesthetic to numb the area before beginning the procedure.
 Both ultrasonic and manual instruments are used to remove calculus.
-The ultrasonic device vibrates at a high frequency and helps loosen and remove tartar.
+The ultrasonic device vibrates at a high frequency and helps loosen and remove calculus.
 A high-pressure water spray is then used to flush out the debris.

 The dentist will use manual instruments called scrapers and curettes to scrape away any remaining plaque or calculus and smooth and clean the tooth crown and root surfaces.
-Finally, the dentist will polish the tooth using abrasive paste applied to a vibrating instrument with a rubber cap.
+Finally, the dentist will polish the tooth using abrasive paste that also has fluoride applied to a spinning instrument with a rubber cap.
 Polishing produces a smooth surface, making it temporarily harder for plaque to adhere.